NunexGT/classybot/README.md

         <li>Come back to this repo and download the "requirement.txt" file</li>
         <li>Write cd (path to "requirement.txt" file) on the cmd window.
 Probable example:cd C:\Users\(Your Username)\Downloads</li>
         <li>write "pip install -r requirement.txt"</li>
         <li>Wait and when it doesn´t happen nothing in the screen for a while.
-It probably worked</li>
+It probably worked.
+If it´s happearing too many red caracters, probably you didn´t enter the cmd as admin (press shift when pressing ok on the run window).</li>
       </ol>
     </ul>